 When you get your walkways in place, think about what you’d like to fill the rest of the space with.
 Do you want to put small pebbles down in one color?
 Maybe you want to create contrast with different colored pebbles scattered around.
 You can also add elevated plant boxes with a few cacti and sink lighting under and in the rocks to create an inviting atmosphere.
 This is more difficult to change once you get it set up, so think carefully about your vision before you lay out your rockscape.

-Rockscapes are a low maintenance option that require little to no upkeep once you get them in, but they are slightly more expensive upfront to buy and set up.
+Rockscapes are a low maintenance backyard landscaping option that require little to no upkeep once you get them in, but they are slightly more expensive upfront to buy and set up.
+Get low water, drought tolerant plants to populate these desert landscapes.

 A way around this problem is to mix your own soil and create container gardens instead.
 Doing this allows you the freedom to mix and match plants and cacti, decide exactly where you want to set up your garden, and move it around it will.
 One thing to remember is that most cacti and succulents don’t want or need large containers to grow in.
 The containers should be just slightly bigger than the plants themselves, and you should pay attention to the soil and water requirements to ensure they thrive.